-A full-time student who has two successive sessions (excluding summer sessions) with a weighted Session Average of 70% or greater, none of which is a repeated session, will have their status improved by one step.
-For example: a student who has an academic status of "Repeat Probation" after two successive full-time sessions with a weighted Session Average of 70% or better will have a new academic status of "Proceeding On Probation."
-Therefore, a student who is on Repeat Probation and who is entering third year can improve their status to "Clear" by graduation (four successive full-time sessions with a weighted Session Average of 70% or greater).
-Note full time session means four or more courses.
+A full-time student who has a non-repeated session with a weighted Session Average of 60% or greater while maintaining a minimum 1.5 cumulative GPA will have their status improved by one academic standing category.
+For example: a student who has an academic status of "Repeat Probation" after one session with a weighted Session Average of 60% or better and a CGPA of 1.5 will have a new academic status of "Proceeding On Probation."
+Note: full time session means four or more HCEss.